Low-cost Probate – how we help you to get value for money….

 * Charging a “responsibility allowance” – adding a percentage charge (on top of the hourly rate) and this can more than triple the final bill – beware!

-* Insisting on doing everything – we fit in with your requirements, not the other way round.
+* Insisting on doing everything – some firms will fit in with your requirements, not the other way round.
+But not all will, so it is horses for courses.

-The Probate Department Ltd can help on matters in the Probate, Estate Planning and Trust areas.
-Why not call us on 01323 406299 – a chat will cost you nothing and you will find our fees and personal service are far better than high street solicitors, banks and large institutions.
+The Probate Department (brokers) Ltd can arrange help on matters in the Probate, Estate Planning and Trust areas.
+Why not call us on 03 300 102 300 – a chat will cost you nothing and you will find the fees and personal service of our associates are far better than high street solicitors, banks and large institutions.
 Or email us:

-Where matters become unavoidably contentious, we can refer you on to another firm who specialise in contentious probate.
-We should also mention that a great deal of our work is in Estate Planning, trusts, asset protection etc, so we help the living plan effectively, as well as sorting out the affairs of the deceased.
-Our fees are typically 30 to 50% below market rates due to our low overheads and efficient systems.
+Where matters become unavoidably contentious, we can refer you on to other firms who specialise in contentious probate.
+We should also mention that a great deal of our associates work is in Estate Planning, trusts, asset protection etc, so we help the living plan effectively, as well as pointing you in the right direction in sorting out the affairs of the deceased.

-Free advice and telephone advice: free advice is limited to 5 minutes, after which the cost of telephone advice is chargeable ( we will warn you!)
-Such advice can only be based on the information given and a full and considered study of the facts with paperwork may not come to the same conclusion.
+Free advice and telephone advice: free generic guidance is limited to 5 minutes.
+Such guidance can only be based on the information given and a full and considered study of the facts with paperwork may not come to the same conclusion, and we always recommend that we pass you on to a specialist firm to get formal advice.

-Caveat – where there is a dispute: we can ask the Courts to try to force the “other side” to speak to you and try to resolve problems (before they are granted the right to deal with the estate by the Probate Registry) by what is called “entering a caveat.”
+Caveat – where there is a dispute: we can introduce you to firms who will ask the Courts to try to force the “other side” to speak to you and try to resolve problems (before they are granted the right to deal with the estate by the Probate Registry) by what is called “entering a caveat.”
 That may be enough to avoid what is called “contentious probate” – if it is not, we can introduce you to firms who handle such work at relatively modest cost, but it should be avoided if at all possible!

-Fixed Fee Probate: provided you give us an accurate list of all the assets and liabilities in the estate, we can quite a very competitive fixed fee probate service.
-We will try to stick to it, but if extra work is required because problems arise or clients require additional advice or time, then we will charge for that at our normal relatively modest hourly rates.
-We will report back regularly, but with a fixed fee we generally only deal with one person to keep costs down.
+Fixed Fee Probate: provided you give an accurate list of all the assets and liabilities in the estate, we can source a very competitive fixed fee probate service.
+They will try to stick to it, but if extra work is required because problems arise or clients require additional advice or time, then that may change things.

 Hourly Rates: in most cases, an hourly rate is actually the fairest way to deal with things, and is often much cheaper (especially if everyone is patient and just awaits our regular reports!)
-However, often estate are more complex than they seem, and the fixed fee providers will be looking to add their hourly charge which can be double ours.
-Generally speaking most estates involve about 80% case workers rate (the lowest), 20% supervisors and no barristers rate unless things get complicated – but at least we have one in-house at half the usual cost.
+However, often estate are more complex than they seem, and the fixed fee providers will be looking to add their hourly charge for extra issues.
+Generally speaking most estates involve about 80% case workers rate (the lowest), 20% supervisors and no barristers rate unless things get complicated.
 That usually comes in where there are serious tax issues or complex trusts, and you will always be advised before this rate is charged.
-In most firms, para legals are charged out at around the same rate as our barrister, and a barristers rate would be the best part of twice as much.
-Please do check!

 Survey of Probate Solicitors fees